 The last factor may be a surprise to many.
 In fact, 90 percent of individuals with FH do not know they have the disorder.
 Individuals with FH have a 20 time higher risk for heart disease compared to individuals without FH, which makes spreading awareness and knowledge about this disorder extremely important.

-To learn more about inherited high cholesterol and risk of heart disease, contact the FH Foundation, a patient-centered non-profit organization dedication to education, advocacy, and research of FH, explore our website, or give us a call at 626-465-1234.Sources: U.S. Department of Health and Human Services National Institutes of Health National Heart, Lung, and Blood Institute; The Harvard Medical School Guide to Lowering Your Cholesterol
+To learn more about inherited high cholesterol and risk of heart disease, contact the Family Heart Foundation, a patient-centered non-profit organization dedication to education, advocacy, and research of FH, explore our website, or give us a call at 626-465-1234.Sources: U.S. Department of Health and Human Services National Institutes of Health National Heart, Lung, and Blood Institute; The Harvard Medical School Guide to Lowering Your Cholesterol